MicrosoftDocs/azure-docs/articles/automation/automation-runbook-execution.md

 For long running tasks, it is recommended to use a [Hybrid Runbook Worker](automation-hrw-run-runbooks.md#job-behavior).
 Hybrid Runbook Workers are not limited by fair share, and don't have a limitation on how long a runbook can execute.
 The other job [limits](../azure-subscription-service-limits.md#automation-limits) apply to both Azure sandboxes and Hybrid Runbook Workers.

-If you are using a PowerShell Workflow runbook on Azure, when you create a runbook, you should ensure that the time to run any activities between two checkpoints does not exceed three hours.
-You may need to add checkpoints to your runbook to ensure that it does not reach this three-hour limit or break up long running operations.
-For example, your runbook might perform a reindex on a large SQL database.
+If you are using a PowerShell Workflow runbook on Azure, when you create a runbook, you should make sure the time to run any activities between two checkpoints does not exceed three hours.
+You may need to add checkpoints to your runbook to make sure it does not reach this three-hour limit or break up long running operations.
+For example, your runbook might run a reindex on a large SQL database.
 If this single operation does not complete within the fair share limit, then the job is unloaded and restarted from the beginning.
-In this case, you should break up the reindex operation into multiple steps, such as reindexing one table at a time, and then insert a checkpoint after each operation so that the job could resume after the last operation to complete.
+In this case, you should break up the reindex operation into multiple steps, such as reindexing one table at a time, and then insert a checkpoint after each operation so the job could resume after the last operation to complete.

 ## Next steps